NVIDIA/cuda-samples/README.md

 #### EGLSync

 EGLSync is a set of EGL extensions which provides sync objects that are synchronization primitive, representing events whose completion can be tested or waited upon.

+#### NVSCI
+NvSci is a set of communication interface libraries out of which CUDA interops with NvSciBuf and NvSciSync.
+NvSciBuf allows applications to allocate and exchange buffers in memory.
+NvSciSync allows applications to manage synchronization objects which coordinate when sequences of operations begin and end.

 ### CUDA Features